Home

 That's easy!

 Assets in your revocable living trust will be considered part of your estate and will be subject to estate tax.
 Whether estate tax will have to be paid will depend on whether your estate is valued above or below the estate tax exclusion amount at the time of your death.
-See Estate Tax for a discussion of whether your estate will have to pay estate taxes.
+See Estate Tax for a discussion of whether your estate will have to pay estate taxes and, if so, then read Assets Subject to Estate Tax.

 So, as you can see, when it comes to living trust taxes – the tax laws actually make sense.